daemianmack/sleepy/README.md

 # sleepy

-A tiny utility Pedestal service to simulate a slow webserver.
+A utility Pedestal nano-service to simulate a slow webserver.

 ## Getting Started